 Now, one would expect the findings by Turner and his team to have produced major changes in the way studies are selected for publication – right?

-A follow up analysis in 2015, published in JAMA Psychiatry, showed the just the opposite.
+A follow-up analysis in 2015, published in JAMA Psychiatry, showed just the opposite.
 That study found that of all articles published, 96% offered positive results.
 This later analysis also showed that positive studies were five-times more likely to be published than studies with a negative result.